carlospadilla91/Harry-Potter-Characters/README.md

 ----

 ## Description
-A front-end single page application developed to provide user-friendly experience with a dynamic search bar when searching for Harry Potter characters
+A front-end single page application developed with HP-API to provide user-friendly experience with a dynamic search bar when searching for Harry Potter characters
 #### Built With:
 * HTML
 * CSS